CodewithAbhi7/Exploration-of-Music-Generation-Models/README.md

 - **Seq2Seq_Music_Generation.ipynb** - Sequence-to-Sequence (Seq2Seq) model for generating music sequences.
 - **Transformer_Music_Generation.ipynb** - Transformer model for music generation.
 - **VAE_Music_Generation.ipynb** - Variational Autoencoder (VAE) model for generating music.
-- **LICENSE.md** - License file.

 ## Installation
-just open this notebook in Google colab
+just open this notebook in Google colab, simple ☺️

+## Note
+- This study primarily focuses on the exploration of various models that can be used for music generation and their structure rather than aiming to achieve their best possible performance.
+Due to limited GPU resources and the exploratory nature of this study, the reported results may not fully reflect the models’ optimal performance.
+The analysis was conducted using simple model structures within TensorFlow to explore how these models can be applied to music generation.
+With fine-tuning and additional computational power, many of these models could be better optimized for tasks such as polyphonic music generation and chord prediction.
+These models are generated for research purposes, and a research paper based on this work will be published soon.

 ## Acknowledgments
-This project was inspired by the work from aamini/introtodeeplearning, specifically the music generation implementation found here.
+This project was inspired by the work from [aamini/introtodeeplearning](https://github.com/aamini/introtodeeplearning), specifically the music generation implementation found [here](https://github.com/aamini/introtodeeplearning/blob/master/lab1/Part2_Music_Generation.ipynb).
 We extend our thanks for the foundational code provided, which helped build and shape the models in this project.